-A Prelimary Assessment was prepared in 2019 (USACE) to demonstrate the need for a Dredged Material Management Plan (DMMP).
-The purpose of the DMMP is to evaluate alternatives and recommend a plan for management of dredged material for the next 20 years or more of maintenance dredging.
+A Dredged Material Management Plan (DMMP) was prepared for Crescent City Harbor in 2015 (HydroPlan and Anchor QEA 2015).
+The purpose of the DMMP was to evaluate alternatives and recommend a plan for management of dredged material for the next 20 years or more of maintenance dredging.
 No placement sites that are permitted, have adequate capacity, and are suitable were identified; where suitability refers to sediment chemistry and grain size restrictions.
 It was recommended that the process for designation of a new placement site be undertaken.
 However, such a process will take more than four years and cannot not be completed in time for the next scheduled maintenance dredging episode.

-The DMMP will re-evaluate options that could be implemented for future maintenance dredging episodes.
+The DMMP evaluated near-term options that could be implemented for the next maintenance dredging episode.
 This EA provides an environmental evaluation of the potential impacts of maintenance dredging for the 2019 episode.